 An employee may be suspended without pay for a single serious infraction, or for continued inadequate job performance or misconduct after previous attempt(s) to correct the deficiency have failed.
 Such suspension will not exceed thirty (30) working days.
 Suspensions of classified employees are grievable to the County Manager.
 Causes for suspension include, but are not limited to:

-- 1. The causes listed for written reprimands; - 2.
+- 1. The causes listed for written reprimands: - 2.
 Continued instances of inefficiency in work performance; - 3.
 Negligent damage to property and / or person(s).

-F. DISMISSAL / TERMINATION.
+F. DISMISSAL/TERMINATION.

-Dismissal or termination is the final consequence when progressive discipline has failed to change unacceptable behavior or performance, or when the employee has engaged in other behavior that is of a serious nature and which is unacceptable for County employees.
+Dismissal or termination is the final consequence when progressive discipline has failed to change unacceptable hehavior or performance, or when the employee has engaged in other hehavior that is of a serious nature and which is unacceptable for County employees.
 Grounds for dismissal or termination may include but are not limited to:

-- 1. All causes listed for the previous disciplinary actions; - 2.
-Theft; - 3.
-Conviction of a job related felony or misdemeanor pursuant to the Criminal Offender Employment Act, NMSA 1978, 28-2-1 et.
+- 1. All causes listed for the previous disciplinary actions: - 2.
+Theft; - Commission of a job-related felony or misdemeanor pursuant to the Criminal Offender Employment Act, NMSA 1978, 28-2-1 et.
 Seq.; - 4.
 Serious acts of negligence causing damage to County property or person(s); - 5.
 Conduct unbecoming an employee of Roosevelt County; - Deliberate falsification of information on the employee's job application, sick leave reports, work time cards, or other County records; - 7.
 Substance abuse on the job; - 8.
 Intentional abuse or destruction of County property or equipment; - 9.
-Refusal to carry out reasonable orders; - 10.
-Failure to meet standards of substance abuse rehabilitation programs; - 11.
-Failure to maintain a valid New Mexico Driver's License if required by the Job Description for the position or failure to maintain a good driving record; - 12.
+Refusal to carry out reasonable orders or uncooperative behavior; - 10.
+Failure to meet standards of substance abuse rehabilitation programs; - Failure to maintain a valid New Mexico Driver's License if required by the Job Description for the position or failure to maintain a good driving record; - 12.
 Fighting on the job or horse-play that results in the injury of an employee; - 13.
-Sexual or racial harassment of other persons.
+Sexual or racial harassment of other persons: - 14.
+Violence or threats of violence on County premises or on County time.
+County premises includes but is not limited to work sites, property or vehicles, and parking lots; - 15.
+Other disciplinary reasons, including but not limited to conduct on or off duty, which may: - a.
+Call into question the employee's ability to perform assigned duties or joh functions, or - Would harm public respect for County employees or confidence in the operation of County services, or - c.
+Would impair the operation or efficiency of any County Department or Office;